Configure federated access for tenant administrators

 Optional for All Admins

-is selected as the federation enforcement level (for background, refer to Configure federation login requirements). -
+is selected as the federation enforcement level (learn more in Configure federation login requirements). -

 More than one federation provider is enabled in the Advanced Identity Cloud tenant.